ManifestMike/STAR/readme.md

 	- Make sure that you add your account to the list of Administrators

 #### Getting Schema Updates
-1. In Visual Studio, open the Package Manager Console, and enter `update-database`.
+1. In Visual Studio, open the Package Manager Console, *make sure that STAR.Data is selected*, and enter `update-database`.
 This will run the migrations to bring your database up to the current version.

 # Developer Guidelines
 ## Source Control Recommendations